Some of the below information is in PDF format

 There will be NO registration at the auction!

-Online registration will be open from May 9 to June 3, 2016
+Online registration is open until June 10, 2016

 PUBLIC AUCTION (PDF format)